THE DEADLINE TO ENTER THIS YEAR IS NOVEMBER 12, 2018 by 11:59 p.m. CTS.

 • Review this information carefully and select the best category for your entry.

 • The numbers of some categories have changed.
 There is one new category in 2018 - the Education Good News Campaign - and two video categories have been split into four categories.

-• If you are unsure about the correct category, call the TSPRA office at 512-474-9107.
-Judges may re-categorize an entry if they believe that category is not correct.
+• If you are unsure about the correct category for an entry, call the TSPRA office at 512-474-9107.
+Judges may re-categorize an entry if they believe that the category entered is not correct.

-• When you have decided on the categories for your entries, then read the information about setting up a profile on the new Star Award submission website or use the same login as last year and begin entering.
+• When you have decided on the categories for your entries, then set up a profile on the Star Award submission website or use the same login as last year and begin entering.
 This login is not the same as your TSPRA member area login.
 You may set up a profile that all your members may use to enter have them all on one invoice.
 You may start and stop and edit an entry.

 ★ CATEGORIES ★